kristinemlarson/gnssrefl/tests/first_drivethru.md

 *quickLook p041 2020 132 -fr 5*

 You can try different things to test the code.
-For example, change the height restrictions:
+For example, you can change the height restrictions:

 *quickLook p041 2020 132 -h1 0.5 -h2 10*

 **quickLook** is meant to be a visual assessment of the spectral characteristics.
 However, it does print out the answers to a file called *rh.txt*.
 If you want to assess changes in the reflection environment around a GPS/GNSS sites, i.e. look at multiple days, please look at these use cases I have compiled.

+Note: If you want to look at Glonass and Galileo signals, you need to create SNR files using the -orb gnss flag.
+I believe Beidou signals are tracked at this site, but the data are not available in the RINEX 2 file.

 # Use Cases (Under Development)